varnit-ta/Simple-Bank/README.md

     - Create the directories and modify them in the "sqlc.yaml" accordingly.

-    - Add the sql queries you need accordingly.
+    - Add the sql queries you need accordingly throughout the process and generate Go code by ```make generate```(install make to run this command).

+7. Create GoLang unit tests for databse CRUD with random data

+    - Install `lib/pq` and `tetsify` from using their respective go commands.

+    - Create a go test file for all the relations.